eukras/koinos/README.md

 * biblical references in texts and databases, and
 * classical and Koine Greek text.

 Koinos means 'Common' in Ancient Greek.
-This packages contains a number of reusable services and utilities from the [Hexapla][hex] project.
+This package contains a number of reusable services and utilities from the [Hexapla][hex] project.

 [hex]: http://hexap.la

 ## Installation

-Add the following dependency to `composer.json`.
+Add the following dependency to `composer.json`, then `composer update`:

     "require": {
         "eukras/koinos": "~1.0",
     }

-Then just run `composer install`; if you wish, execute the test suite with:
+If you wish, execute the test suite with:

     phpunit -c vendor/eukras/koinos/src/Koinos/Bundle/KoinosBundle/phpunit.xml